 2 pounds of sausage

-2-3 sour oranges or lemon juice to clean and season
+2-3 bitter oranges or lemon juice to clean and season

 5 rulos or 5 green bananas